Confusion over start of gay marriages next month in Florida

-TALLAHASSEE, Fla., Dec 22 (Reuters) - Florida court officials, citing confusion after the U.S. Supreme Court declined to extend a stay on the state’s same-sex marriage ban, agreed on Monday to ask a federal judge to clarify where gay couples may begin to tie the knot next month.
+TALLAHASSEE, Fla.
+(Reuters) - Florida court officials, citing confusion after the U.S. Supreme Court declined to extend a stay on the state’s same-sex marriage ban, agreed on Monday to ask a federal judge to clarify where gay couples may begin to tie the knot next month.

 When the stay expires after Jan.
 5, it is unclear if weddings are permitted beyond the one county in northern Florida that was named in the case appealed to the high court.